Wes Scantlin: Personal life

-Scantlin attended Park Hill High School in Kansas City.
-He has a son named Jordan (born 1997) from a previous relationship.
-He married Jessica Nicole Smith in January 2008.
-They divorced in May 2012.
+Scantlin has a son who was born in 1997.
+He married Jessica Nicole Smith in January 2008, and they divorced in May 2012.

-During an October 2017 show in Doncaster, South Yorkshire, Scantlin apologized to the audience for his on-and-offstage behaviour in previous years and admitted to struggling with addiction.
-He then announced his sobriety and began playing the song "Uh Oh", which he had previously written to address his problems.

 Legal issues and controversies

-In March 2002, Scantlin and his then-fiancée, actress Michelle Rubin, were both arrested for allegations of domestic violence after witnesses reported seeing the couple fighting on the side of California's Highway 126 while on their way to a video shoot.
+In March 2002, Scantlin and his then-fiancée, actress Michelle Rubin, were arrested for allegations of domestic violence after witnesses reported seeing the couple fighting on the side of California's Highway 126 while on their way to a video shoot.
 Several witnesses reported seeing Scantlin forcing Rubin into a Jeep Cherokee driven by an unknown third person.
 Scantlin and Rubin were released after posting $20,000 bail each.

-During a February 22, 2004 show in Toledo, Ohio, Scantlin admitted to the audience that he was too intoxicated to continue after only four songs.
-Frustrated, his bandmates walked off.
+During a show in Toledo, Ohio, on February 22, 2004, Scantlin's bandmates walked off the stage in frustration after he admitted to the audience that he was too intoxicated to continue after only four songs.

-On September 24, 2007, Scantlin was banned from Graceland after entering an off-limits swimming pool.

-On December 11, 2011, Scantlin was pursued by the IRS for non-payment of back taxes in the region of $60,000.

-On April 4, 2012, Scantlin was arrested for cocaine possession, driving under the influence, and driving without a license in Culver City, California.
-He agreed to attend rehab to erase his potential five-year jail sentence.
-On September 4, he was arrested for drunk and disorderly conduct on a cross-country flight from Boston to Los Angeles.
-The plane had to make an emergency landing in Austin, Texas, where Scantlin was charged with public intoxication.
+On September 4, 2012, he was arrested for drunk and disorderly conduct on a cross-country flight from Boston to Los Angeles; the plane had to make an emergency landing in Austin, Texas, where Scantlin was charged with public intoxication.

-In May 2013, Scantlin was arrested on domestic violence charges after he allegedly dragged ex-wife Jessica Nicole Smith and pulled her by the arm or shirt.
-In July, he was arrested on charges of felony vandalism after he used a buzzsaw to destroy property on his neighbor's patio.
+In May 2013, Scantlin was arrested on domestic violence charges after he allegedly dragged his ex-wife Jessica Nicole Smith and pulled her by the arm or shirt.
+In July, he was arrested by the Los Angeles Police Department on charges of felony vandalism after he used a buzzsaw and sledgehammer to destroy property on his neighbor's patio.

-On January 4, 2014, Scantlin was sued by American Express for non-payment of debt.
-During a show at Trees Dallas on April 16, he threw a microphone and beer into the audience, as well as appearing to threaten and attempt to physically attack members of the audience.
+During a show at Trees Dallas on April 16, 2014, he threw a microphone and beer into the audience, and appeared to threaten and attempt to physically attack members of the audience.
 He also received criticism as he appeared to be lip-syncing during the performance.